Sinha5714/humanitas-events-pp5/README.md

 #### Event Edit Page

-- This page consists of event form where user can edit the data of the event
+- This page consists of event form where event owner can edit the data of the event
 - Event owner can access this page by clicking on edit icon in event detail page
 - After successful update user is displayed successful message